errai/errai-tutorial/README.md

 The demo can be packaged as a native mobile app using Errai's Cordova module which also allows for the simple injection of integrated mobile hardware (see the injection of the Camera object in `ComplaintForm.java` for an example).

 This demo is designed to work with a full Java EE 7 server such as Wildfly 8.
 Although it should be possible to craft a deployment of this demo to a simpler web server, it's much simpler to deploy to an EE 7 capable app server.
+This demo is designed to work with a full Java EE 6 server such as JBoss EAP 6, AS 7 or WildFly 8.
+Although it should be possible to craft a deployment of this demo to a simpler web server, it's much simpler to deploy to an EE 6 capable app server.

 Prerequisites
 -------------